icopy-site/awesome-cn/docs/awesome/awesome-broadcasting.md

 * [nmos-cpp](https://github.com/sony/nmos-cpp) - An implementation of the AMWA Networked Media Open Specifications in C++, including an NMOS Registry and a toolkit and example of building an NMOS Node.
 * [nmos-js](https://github.com/sony/nmos-js) - A simple browser-based NMOS Client/Controller with an IS-04 Registry browser and IS-05 Connection Management.
 * [NVIDIA NMOS Docker](https://hub.docker.com/r/rhastie/nmos-cpp) - Docker container with Registry and Controller, IS-04/05/08/07/09, BCP-003-01
+* [NVIDIA NMOS Library](https://github.com/NVIDIA/nvnmos) (NvNmos) - A simple-to-use C/C++ library for adding an NMOS Node to your application, with support for IS-04, IS-05, BCP-002-01, BCP-002-02, BCP-004-01, etc.

 ## Radio Production